tuckerweibell/recipe/packages/recipe/src/components/EzButton/EzButton.md

 path: '/components/ez-button'
 ---

-Buttons represent actions on a page that can be triggered with one click.
-Buttons can be used in forms, or in other locations in a page to communicate that an action is available.
+Buttons can be used in forms, modals, cards, toolbars, or in other locations on a page to communicate that a one-click action is available.

 ---